MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharing-reports.md

 The report may take some time to run depending on the size of the site.

-When the report is finished running you will receive an email with a link to the report.
+When the report is finished running you'll receive an email with a link to the report.

 ## CSV format

 For items shared with direct access, the report contains one row for each user / item combination.
 SharePoint groups are shown in the report, but not individual users inside them.

 For items shared with a link, the report contains a row for each signed-in user who has used the link or has been sent the link through the sharing dialog.
-Links emailed directly that haven't been clicked, and *Anyone* links are not included in the report.
+Links emailed directly that haven't been clicked, and *Anyone* links aren't included in the report.

 The report contains the following columns: